The Settle-Carlisle Railway Conservation Area (SCRCA) Project - Introduction and Overview

 A plea for information, photographs etc

-If you have any photographs, film / video, plans, drawings, or information relating to the design, construction, use, or demolition / removal of structures within the SCRCA that you are willing to share with the SCRCA Project Team, we would be grateful if you would contact Ruth Evans via e-mail (email@example.com) or post (Ruth Evans 49 Kings Mill Lane, Settle, North Yorkshire BD24 9FD).
+If you have any photographs, film / video, plans, drawings, or information relating to the design, construction, use, or demolition / removal of structures within the SCRCA that you are willing to share with the SCRCA Project Team, please contact us.
 When doing so, please briefly state the nature and content of the information / material in question, along with your terms regarding its use.
 (The SCRCA Project Team will respect and comply with any reasonable terms regarding the use of material supplied in connection with the SCRCA Project and we are happy to discuss and agree such terms in advance.)
+We are especially seeking photographs or drawings of structures that have been demolished.

 - November 2016